 Changes to Sugar Content on the Nutrition Facts Label

-The average daily sugar intake of Americans is much higher than it should be and most of this sugar consumption is due to sugar added to the products, not what is naturally contained.
-The new label would be geared towards showing the consumer how much added sugars are in each product so they are aware of how much unnatural sugars are in the foods they are consuming and hopefully make more conscious decisions to cut down on their sugar intake.
+The average daily sugar intake of Americans is much higher than it should be, and most of this sugar consumption is due to sugar added to the products, not what is naturally contained.
+Labels are now geared towards showing the consumer how much added sugars are in each product so they are aware of how much unnatural sugars are in the foods they are consuming and hopefully make more conscious decisions to cut down on their sugar intake.

 Changes to Daily Values of Nutrients

-The current nutritional label does not require the amount of vitamin D, potassium, calcium, and iron.
-The new label would require these clearly labeled.
+Labels are now required to clearly display the amount of vitamin D, potassium, calcium, and iron.
 This decision was based on the fact that many Americans have a deficiency in many of these nutrients.
 By labeling these, consumers can choose products higher in these nutrients if they know they are lacking.

-The daily values of dietary fiber and sodium would be updated for a healthier amount per day.
-Fiber would increase and sodium would decrease.
+Additionally, the daily values of dietary fiber and sodium have been updated to a healthier amount per day.
+Fiber increased and sodium decreased.

 Visual Changes of Nutrition Facts Label

-In order for consumers to quickly get the most important information with a quick skim, the newly proposed nutrition facts label would have a bigger font for calories per serving and serving size.
-The daily values would also be switched to the left side instead of the right.
+In order for consumers to quickly get the most important information with a quick skim, the nutrition facts labels now have a bigger font for calories-per-serving and serving size.
+The daily values also moved to the left side instead of the right.
 The hope is that consumers will see the most important aspect of a products nutritional value first instead of searching for the information that matters most.

 Goal of the Newly Proposed Nutrition Facts Label

-Why is the FDA deciding that changes to the current nutrition facts label is needed?
 It’s no secret that the American diet isn’t the healthiest.
-These new label changes are meant to inform consumers to make better choices.
-These new labels will help those who already battle diseases like cardiovascular disease, diabetes, high blood pressure, and obesity but it will also help the average consumer to steer clear of developing these diseases in the future.
+These new label changes are meant to inform consumers in hopes they will make better choices.
+These new labels can help those who already battle diseases like cardiovascular disease, diabetes, high blood pressure, and obesity, as well as the average consumer.

-For example, the emphasis of the calories and updated serving size will help us know a more accurate amount of calories we are consuming and hopefully cut it down.
-The sodium content listing will help those who have been told by their doctor to reduce their salt intake due to high blood pressure or kidney problems.
-The added sugar listed will help those who have diabetes know when they are eating products that wouldn’t normally have sugar.
+For example, the emphasis of the calories and updated serving size helps us know a more accurate amount of calories we are consuming so we can more accurately manage our intake.
+The sodium content listing helps those who have been told by their doctor to reduce their salt intake due to high blood pressure or kidney problems.
+The added sugar listed helps those who have diabetes know when they are eating products that wouldn’t normally have sugar.

-Put plainly, these proposed changes to the nutrition labels by the FDA is meant to help the overall health of the American public by helping them to be more informed of what they are eating.
-With the amount of processed and factory made foods consumed in the U.S., it can be hard to know exactly what you are eating and what companies are putting into these products.
+Put plainly, these changes to the nutrition labels by the FDA are meant to make a positive impact on the overall health of the American public by helping them to be more informed of what they are eating.
+With the amount of processed and factory-made foods consumed in the U.S., it can be hard to know exactly what you are eating and what companies are putting into these products.
 The FDA has a responsibility in keeping these companies as honest as possible.

 Still More Changes to Nutrition Facts Label Needed

-Even though these newly proposed changes are wonderful on their own, many doctors think that nutritional labels can be even more improved.
-Nutritional researchers and dietitians alike claim that the American food labels would still pale in comparison to other countries labels, including Canada’s which lists right on the label whether artificial sweeteners are used.
+Many doctors believe that nutritional labels can be even more improved.
+Nutritional researchers and dietitians alike claim that the American food labels still pale in comparison to other countries’ labels, including Canada’s which list whether artificial sweeteners are used.

 A former FDA chief wants to see a better listing of the types of sugars, especially the added sugars in products, and a listing of the top three ingredients labeled on the front of the package instead of on the side.
 This would allow the general public to see the probable health value of a product even before they read the side label.
 If you are trying to decide between two similar products and the product on the right has three natural ingredients listed and the product on the left has sugar, flour, and hydrogenated oils the choice would be easy.
 Many experts also want to see an updated daily value percentage reflecting a more healthy percentage.